Printing to Standard Out

 x + y

-remains a pure function despite the
+Note that sum remains a pure function despite the

-two calls to println
+two calls to println.

-Moreover, since the call println(x)
+Moreover, since the call println(x) is pure we must

 introduce a let-binding with an unused variable to